 All of these expressions underscore the central fact that life IS relationship.

 And in relationship we are called to “open” our Heart to another and (hopefully) experience honesty and acceptance as the basis for a “Heartfelt” connection.

-The Heart comes to remind you that only when we give of ourselves fully and completely to a person or situation (e.g. “with all of our Heart”) that the magic can happen.
-And though we’ve all experienced the pain of a broken Heart, it is only by courageously sharing of ourselves with others that life truly becomes worth living.
+The Heart comes to remind you that only when we give ourselves fully and completely to a person or situation (e.g. “with all of our Heart”) that the magic (or power) of Love can unfold.
+And though we’ve all experienced the pain of a broken Heart (perhaps from a “mis-giving”), it is only by courageously sharing the truth of what and who we are with another that life truly becomes worth living.

-Remember, nothing truly remarkable or amazing ever came about through half measures.
+Remember, nothing remarkable or amazing ever came about through half measures.

 Some questions to guide your meditation: